ajheideman/ajheideman.github.io/_pages/about.md

 ---
 I am a Postdoctoral Research Fellow in the Department of Criminal Justice and Criminology at the University of Wisconsin-Milwaukee.
 I recieved my PhD in political science from the University of Wisconsin-Milwaukee.

-Outside of academia, you'll usually find me at the barn hanging out with my horse, Roxy.
+Outside of academia, you'll usually find me at the barn hanging out with my horse, Roxy (pictured below looking majestic at sunset).